ChinoUkaegbu/RobotaPsyche/midterm/README.md

 However, every 20 seconds, the stored_food variable for the jinkies is reset and so they need to constantly get food from the zoinks.

-The incubator works in the same way as it did in the [February 14 project](https://github.com/ChinoUkaegbu/RobotaPsyche/tree/main/February14) with the modification of only being active when the population size drops below a certain threshold
+The incubator works in the same way as it did in the [February 14 project](https://github.com/ChinoUkaegbu/RobotaPsyche/tree/main/February14) with the modification of only being active when the population size drops below a certain threshold.

 **Difficulties**

-+ **Initializing attraction and repulsion:**\
++ **Repulsion**\
-I really wanted the tuna to actually move together like as one huge school but I couldn't really figure out what values to initialize the strength of the attract() method with.
-In the end, I just went with the gravitational force we used in class because I felt like the behaviour was satisfactory so they don't really move as one uniform mass but they just kind of move...together?.
-Now that i think about it, if they had been moving as one mass, they would have been eaten quite quickly by the sharks.
-Or maybe they would have reproduced too quickly.
-Also for the repulsion of the sharks, I ended up going with a constant value after I experimented.
+The jinkies are implemented to repel the jeepers.
+However, there was no attraction or repulsion between the jinkies and so no force was acting on them.
+Because of this, they were stationary but incrementing the y coordinate of the location enabled the jinkies to move vertically.

 + **Detecting when objects were colliding:**\
-It turns out that collision detection using triangles is very...stressful (compared to working with circles at least).
-I actually couldn't end up figuring this bug out completely and so sometimes the fishes disappear when they're close to the shark (not necesarily overlapping with the shark) but I was able to modify the eat() method so that the margin of error isn't so bad.
+The collision detection was a bit more accurate in this project as I used circles which were easier for detecting colllision.
+However, there was bit of trial and error in estimating collisions between the triangles and the circles and the ellipses and the triangles

-+ **Detecting when 2 tuna are in the incubator:**\
++ **Erratic movement of jeeper after time:**\
-I wanted the new tuna to be spawned only when 2 tuna were in the incubator at the same time but I found it a bit tricky so now we have this sort of system where fish 1 drops the eggs in the incubator and after fish 2 takes care of the egg until it's ready to be added to the array list.
-This is probably not biologically accurate but well...
+After some time, the jeepers start to move extremely quickly across the screen.
+I suspect that this is as a result of the forces acting on it being accumulated without being reset at each iteration.

 **Possible Improvements**

-+ Reducing margin of error for collisions
++ Improved food system.
+Currently, the zoinks don't actually lose food in their storage unless a jinkie interacts with it, so theoretically, a zoink might only need to feed once throughout a run of the code.
+Implementing a hunger system might be worth thinking about.
-+ Smoother transition from light stage to dark stage
++ Less erratic behaviour of the jeepers.

 **Photos of Project**